-In his speech to the party conference in October 2002, the Prime Minister, said "This is not only about crime, t is about hard-working families who play the rules seeing those who don't, getting away with it"

-This mirrored our informal consultations with residents, which showed they were concerned with more than crime reduction, they wanted reassuring, and positive action taking against motoring offenders and abandoned vehicles.
+In his speech to the party conference in October 2002, the Prime Minister said "This is not only about crime, it is about hard-working families who play the rules seeing those who don't, getting away with it" This mirrored our informal consultations with residents, which showed they were concerned with more than crime reduction, they wanted reassuring, and positive action taking against motoring offenders and abandoned vehicles.

 - 2. Department of Works & Pensions Fraud Unit Mitre House Lancaster. - 3.
 Lancaster Community Safety Partnership Crime & Disorder Audit -2001 - 4.
-Lancashire County Council Highways Authority - 5.
-European Communities EU End Of Life Directive -2004 - 6.
-Surrey University, Innes 2002.
+Lancashire County Council Highways Authority b) Government statutory agencies:

+6. Surrey University, Innes - 2002.